PadsterH2012/Idea-Incubator/README.md

 1. Visit the homepage and register a new account
 2. Log in with your credentials
-3. Start creating and managing your ideas from the dashboard
+3. Navigate to the Projects page to create and manage your projects
+4. Use the dashboard for an overview of your activities
-4. Customize your experience in the user and app settings
+5. Customize your experience in the user and app settings

 ## Development